 Women make up around 80% of the 10 million Americans who have osteoporosis, a condition that causes your bones to become weak and brittle.
-At Lucina Women's Health and Midwifery, with two locations in Boca Raton, Florida, Kenneth Konsker, MD, FACOG, and Nadina Tackore, MD, diagnose osteoporosis and provide personalized care to improve your bone health and reduce your risk of fracture.
+At Lucina Women's Health and Midwifery, with locations in Boca Raton and Boynton Beach, Florida, the skilled team diagnoses osteoporosis and provides personalized care to improve your bone health and reduce your risk of fracture.
 If you’re concerned about osteoporosis, call Lucina Women's Health and Midwifery, or schedule a consultation online today.

 Osteoporosis is a disease that develops when your body either: